barbajs/barba/source/docs/plugins/css/index.md

 }
 ```

-> Don't forget to set the `.barba-once-active` class in order to see the transition
+> Don't forget to set the `.barba-once-active` class in order to see the transition.

 ### Custom rule